-For candidates with undergraduate degrees from Buffalo State, Science Education has agreements with the content science departments to "Buffalo State Fast Track" their majors wishing to become certified to teach.
-Students in the following degree programs at Buffalo State who meet the above admission requirements can move directly into the M.S.Ed. program with this Buffalo State Fast Track option:
+For candidates with undergraduate degrees from SUNY Buffalo State, Science Education has agreements with the content science departments to "Buffalo State Fast Track" their majors wishing to become certified to teach.
+Students in the following degree programs at SUNY Buffalo State who meet the above admission requirements can move directly into the M.S.Ed. program with this Buffalo State Fast Track option:

 1. B.A.
 Biology

 4. B.A.
 Physics; B.S.
 Physics

 Official transcripts are not required for candidates on Buffalo State Fast Track.

 In addition, all applicants should review the Admission to a Graduate Program section in this catalog.

 Required Courses (31-37 credit hours)